VineelKrishna/browser-to-browse-file-transfer/README.md

 - The signaling server only relays WebRTC setup messages.
 It does not read, process, or store any file chunks.
 - The app uses a public STUN server.
 Some strict networks may require a TURN server for reliable cross-network transfers.
 - Large-file streaming beyond 50 MB is listed as an optional extension in the brief and is not enabled in this MVP.
-- Demo deployments usually need the frontend and signaling backend deployed separately unless a single Node host serves both.
+- The current Render deployment uses a single Node host for both the frontend and signaling backend.